Bernanke hopes greater transparency at Fed will be a legacy

-CAMBRIDGE, Massachusetts (Reuters) - Eyeing the end of his term as chairman of the U.S. Federal Reserve, Ben Bernanke said on Wednesday that he hopes his commitment to making what the central bank does more transparent will be one of his legacies.
+CAMBRIDGE, Mass., July 10 (Reuters) - Eyeing the end of his term as chairman of the U.S. Federal Reserve, Ben Bernanke said on Wednesday that he hopes his commitment to making what the central bank does more transparent will be one of his legacies.

 Bernanke, who joined the Fed in 2002 and was originally named as the Fed chief in 2006 by President George W. Bush, guided the central bank during the worst financial crisis in recent memory.
 He said the Fed has changed dramatically over the last decade.